ansible/ansible/README.rst

 Design Principles
 =================

-*  Have a dead simple setup process and a minimal learning curve.
+*  Have a dead-simple setup process with a minimal learning curve.
 *  Manage machines very quickly and in parallel.
 *  Avoid custom-agents and additional open ports, be agentless by leveraging the existing SSH daemon.